 Have you ever carved your name into a rock?
 Some early island cultures in the Caribbean created distinctive rock art.
 In this lesson, explore the art and symbols of the Taino culture, including petroglyphs.

 4. Taino Religion: Legends, Gods & Creation Myth

-In this lesson, you will explore some of the myths and symbols associated with the gods and goddesses of the Taino people of the Caribbean Islands.
-How these gods and goddesses relate to each other in the myth of creation will also be explored.
+In this lesson, you'll explore some of the myths and symbols associated with the gods and goddesses of the Taino people of the Caribbean Islands.
+You'll also see how these gods and goddesses relate to each other in the myth of creation.

 5. Arawak Peoples: Culture, Art & Religion

 In this lesson, learn about the Arawak peoples, an indigenous culture from South America and the Caribbean.
 Explore their religion, language, family, food and other aspects of their culture.
 Also, discover the different art forms they developed.

 If you would like to learn more about the very first native tribe encountered by Christopher Columbus, this lesson is for you.
 In this lesson we will discuss the history and language of the Arawak Tribe.

 Did you know… We have over 200 college courses that prepare you to earn credit by exam that is accepted by over 1,500 colleges and universities.
 You can test out of the first two years of college and save thousands off your degree.
 Anyone can earn credit-by-exam regardless of age or education level.

 To learn more, visit our Earning Credit Page